 Furthermore, we investigate the role of governance mechanisms in counteracting the effects of IDD adoption on CER initiatives.
 Our findings indicate that effective managerial monitoring by boards and shareholders can mitigate the shift towards short-term performance management at the expense of CER.
 In terms of board monitoring, we discover that IDD adoption prompts an increase in toxic emissions primarily in firms where the board has a high fraction of co-opted independent directors, who are perceived to have weaker monitoring incentives (Coles et al. 2014).
-Regarding shareholder monitoring, our analysis reveals that a significant rise in toxic emissions following IDD adoption occurs mainly in firms where shareholders are highly distracted from firm management (Kempf et al., 2017).
-However, shareholders' pressures could have detrimental effects on CER adjustments.
-Specifically, we find that the IDD-induced rise in toxic emissions is more pronounced in firms with a substantial presence of transient investors, which typically prioritize short-term financial performance, or hedge funds, which may threaten the job security of underperforming CEOs.
+Regarding shareholder monitoring, our analysis reveals that a significant rise in toxic emissions following IDD adoption occurs mainly in firms where shareholders' pressures could have detrimental effects on CER adjustments.
+Specifically, we find that the IDD-induced rise in toxic emissions is more pronounced in firms with a substantial presence of transient investors or activist hedge funds, which typically prioritize short-term financial performance.